pereiravp/LP/README.md

 ## Known Limitations

-The menu exposes a **Bots** option and the codebase includes the scaffolding for a one-human-versus-three-bots mode (the `ConfigBot` configuration, bot naming, and per-turn bot detection).
-However, the AI decision logic was never implemented: when it is a bot's turn the game returns the state unchanged, so CPU-controlled worms take no action and the turn does not progress meaningfully.
-As a result the bot mode is effectively non-functional and its gameplay is poor.
+The menu exposes a **Bots** option with scaffolding for one-human-versus-three-bots (config, naming, per-turn detection), but the bot decision logic itself was never implemented: on a bot's turn the state just passes through unchanged, so the mode is effectively non-functional.
 Human-versus-human play works as intended.

 ## Requirements